Anthropology PhD

 Subfield Course Requirements

-Cultural Anthropology students: In addition to the above core requirements, cultural students are required to take (489) Ethnographic Methods along with three additional courses from a “cafeteria” list approved by the cultural/linguistic faculty.
-The list of approved courses is distributed by the DGS at the beginning of each year.
-A complete list of approved courses is available from the Graduate Student Advisor.
+Cultural Anthropology students: In addition to the core course requirements, cultural students are required to take (489) Ethnographic Methods along with six additional courses from a cultural/linguistic faculty approved list.
+The complete list of approved courses is available from the Graduate Student Advisor.

 Required Papers and Proposals